Meal Plan FAQ

 Meals and food on campus, paid for with Dining Dollars, are not charged the 5.5% sales tax so you save money every time you use your account.

-- Fixed meal plans may be used at Esker Dining Hall, Prairie Street Market & Café, Drumlin Market, Ike Schaffer Commons (breakfast only), Willie's 360 (breakfast only) the Down Under (evenings and weekends only) or CA Café.
+- Fixed meal plans may be used at Esker Dining Hall, Prairie Street Market & Café, Drumlin Dining Hall, Erbert & Gerbert's, Ike Schaffer Commons (breakfast only), Willie's 360 (breakfast only) the Down Under (after 2pm weekdays, evenings, and weekends) or CA Café.

 - Dining Dollars are accepted at any UW-W Dining Services location (Esker, Prairie Street Café & Market, Drumlin Market, CA Café, Library Café, Deloitte Café, Commons, Uno due Go, Beans and Graham St. Café).